|

 or parental influences (Casswell & Zhang,

 1988, Casswell, S. (1996).
+Research in the

 United states has also shown a significant